 Please note: CMBA registrars are not responsible for filling out or filing any paper work associated with income assistance

-Blastball thru Super-T is March 15th and subject to a $20 Late Fee.
+Blastball thru Super-T is subject to a $20 Late Fee.

 By waiting to register, you are also taking a chance that your child could be placed on a waiting list for their division.

-Full Season - You can request a refund PRIOR to rosters being assigned, the Association will retain $20.00 from the refund to cover the processing fees we paid during the on-line registration.
+Spring Season - You can request a refund PRIOR to rosters being assigned, the Association will retain $25.00 from the refund to cover the processing fees we paid during the on-line registration.
 You must fill out the Refund Request Form and submit to the Treasurer and Division Registrar for approval.

-No refunds will be issued once team rosters are created.
+No refunds will be issued once team rosters are created (they may not necssarily be published yet).

 Please reach out to the Registrars should you have questions.